philipperemy/financial-news-dataset/README.md

 # Financial News Dataset from Bloomberg and Reuters
 450,341 news from Bloomberg and 109,110 news from Reuters

+## License

+- Very sorry to announce that those datasets are no longer available for research purposes (NLP...) due to copyright issues.

 ## Examples

 ### Reuters (109,110 news)